When an email bounces, it means the email can't be delivered to a recipient’s inbox; instead, it is bounced back to the sender.

 Subscribers that soft bounce will remain in your active subscriber list since the bounce reason is temporary.
 However, if a subscriber soft bounces three times in a row, this will be considered a hard bounce and they will be removed from your active subscribers list.

-You can find soft bounces in your individual campaign report by following these steps:
+You can find hard and soft bounces in an individual campaign report by following these steps:

-Find the campaign of which you want to view the soft bounces and click View report.
+Find the campaign of which you want to view the bounces and click View report.

 Check out our blog for an in-depth understanding of hard and soft bounces.